jordan-public/dual-rollup-zk-opt/README.md

 ## Result

 The end result of this proof-of-concept is the ability to generate effective changes on L1 without waiting for the end of the Cartesi epoch.

+The L2 EVM inside Cartesi VM would inherit the advantages from both Optimistic and ZK Rollups.
+If an important transfer such as large amount of funds is being transferred, then the ZK Rollup functionality would be used.
+On the other hand, if the outcome is not of great importance, like a casual chess game result, then Rollup functionality would be left to the built-in Optimistic Rollup on Cartesi.